mitraman/eventful/manuscript/ch02-architecture.md

 optimizing for accuracy (object) comprehensivness)
 -->

+{blurb, class: tip}
-T> The Event Carried State (ECS) approach uses complete, self-describing messages to optimize for data integrity and accuracy.
+The Event Carried State (ECS) approach uses complete, self-describing messages to optimize for data integrity and accuracy.
+{/blurb}

 One of the key advantages of the ECS approach is that, by carrying details of the data that was added/changed, it can reduce traffic on the network.
 This is different than using the EN approach (see above).
 Of course, by adding more information in the message, you also increase the size of messages and run the risk of carrying around data that few recipients really want or need.